pivotal/docs-tap/troubleshooting-tap/troubleshooting-gitops.hbs.md

 # Troubleshoot Tanzu GitOps Reference Implementation (RI)

-This topic provides information to help troubleshoot Tanzu GitOps Reference Implementation (RI).
+This topic tells you how to troubleshoot Tanzu GitOps Reference Implementation (commonly known as RI).

 ## <a id="tanzu-sync-app-error"></a>Tanzu Sync application error